Mustachedom/md-drugs/readme.md

 ```

 - <h1>Tier System</h1>
 	- Check Players.lua in the server folder of QB-Core.
-IF see
+If you see

 	```PlayerData.metadata['dealerrep'] = PlayerData.metadata['dealerrep'] or 0```

  	- Then Place This directly under it

 	```